imcbrearty/GENIE/Code/README.md

 Note that by default, maximum peak ground velocity and probability of PhaseNet pick are not currently used by the model.

 Each of the scripts (i - vi). should run with minimal changes, though some hyperparemeters can be changed, and a few features are hard-coded.
 Increased documentation will be added.

+The "process_continuous_days.py" script has some room for improvement, such as increasing the speed at which the input features are created, and simplifying the post-processing steps of obtaining discrete associations and numbers of sources.